The Pandemic Has Led to an Outbreak of Terrible Historical Analogies

-A famous aphorism holds that history is written by the victors, but it is less often noted that many of the victors are disingenuous narcissists, and also, sometimes, idiots.
+A famous aphorism holds that history is written by the victors, but it’s less often noted that many of the victors are disingenuous narcissists, and also, sometimes, idiots.
 The pandemic has given Americans lots to think about, not the least of which are the awful historical analogies and references used to make its worst actors seem valorous.
 Below are some of the most egregious examples, why they’re absurd, and why they should be taken seriously.

 The coronavirus has been especially lethal for older people and black people, killing both at rates that outstrip their shares of the population.
 So when agitating for relaxed stay-at-home orders and “reopening” businesses prematurely, thereby imperiling these populations anew, mostly white and conservative protesters have, of course, been analogized to Rosa Parks, because that’s the kind of country we live in.
 “I call these people modern-day Rosa Parks,” Trump economic adviser Stephen Moore told the Washington Post in April, echoing a characterization he made several times to other outlets, including CBS News and the New York Times.
 “They are protesting against injustice and a loss of liberties.”
 In 1955, a then-middle-aged Parks became a face of the Montgomery Bus Boycotts when she refused to give up her seat to a white man, sparking a years-long protest that overturned the city’s Jim Crow laws.
 To hear Moore tell it, this black civil-rights attorneys’ modern analogs are indignant white people in Michigan, Virginia, and Minnesota, so dedicated to a white-supremacist president that they’ll risk their lives — and the lives of people more vulnerable than they are — to preserve his reelection hopes.